EDCD/EDMarketConnector/README.md

 Mac:

-* Requires the Python “requests” and “watchdog” modules, plus an up-to-date “py2app” module if you also want to package the app - install these with `easy_install -U requests watchdog py2app` .
+* Requires Python3.7 and the Python “keyring”, “pyobjc”, “requests” and “watchdog” modules - install these with `pip3.7 install keyring pyobjc requests watchdog` .
-* Run with `python ./EDMarketConnector.py` .
+* Run with `./EDMarketConnector.py` .

 Windows:

-* Requires Python2.7 and the Python “requests” and “watchdog” modules, plus “py2exe” 0.6 if you also want to package the app.
+* Requires Python3.7 and the Python “keyring”, “requests” and “watchdog” modules - install these with `pip3.7 install keyring requests watchdog`
-* Run with `EDMarketConnector.py` .
+* Run with `"C:\Program Files (x86)\Python37-32\python.exe" EDMarketConnector.py` .

 Linux:

-* Requires Python2.7 and the Python “iniparse”, “requests” and "tkinter" modules.
+* Requires Python3.6 or later and the Python “requests” and "tkinter" modules.
-  - On Debian-based systems install these with `sudo apt-get install python-iniparse python-requests python-tk` .
+  - On Debian-based systems install these with `sudo apt-get install python3-requests python3-tk` .
-  - On Arch, install these with `sudo pacman -S python2 python2-requests tk; sudo easy_install-2.7 iniparse` .
+  - On Arch, install these with `sudo pacman -S python python-requests tk` .
 * Run with `./EDMarketConnector.py` .

 Command-line